It’s incredibly important to be on top of your breast health because preventing cancer is much easier than finding a cure.

 Orgasms are fantastic for stress relief!

 These are just some of the ways that taking care of your body impacts the health of your breasts.
-Even if you are genetically predisposed to breast cancer, lifestyle and nutrition play a huge part in how your genes will express themselves.
+Even if you’re told that you’re genetically predisposed to breast cancer… a diagnosis and prognosis I don’t particularly agree with… lifestyle and nutrition and your beliefs play a huge part in how your health will manifest.

 Photo Credit & Bra: http://www.belladinotte.com/prima-donna-black-divine-underwired-bra